biocore/evident/README.md

 ```

 We provide multiple sample metadata files to QIIME 2 because they are internally merged.
-You should provide a value for `--p-data-column` so Evident knows which column in the merged metadata contains the numeric values.
+You should provide a value for `--p-data-column` so Evident knows which column in the merged metadata contains the numeric values (this is only necessary for univariate analysis).
 In this case, the name of the `faith_pd.qza` vector is `faith_pd` so we use that as input.

 Notice how we used `$(seq 10 10 100)` to provide input into the `--p-total-observations` argument.